CONTINUE YOUR STUDIES IN AMENITY HORTICULTURE

 -

-Economic: Funding is crucial for any amenity site to survive, be it urban or rural, private or public.
-Funding can be done by making some profit from the area visitors or, as in the case of public funding, through allocating tax funds to an area annually.
+Economic: Funding is crucial for any amenity site to survive, whether urban or rural, private or public.
+Funding can be achieved by making some profit from the area e.g. by visitors or, as in the case of public funding, through allocating tax funds to an area annually.
 There are mixed solutions, where private amenity sites are economically supported at a certain percentage, and where public sites are supported through private donations.

 -